costycnc/w600-pico/README.md

         import w600
         w600.run_ftpserver(port=21,username="user",password="12345678")

-        if not have a ftp you can usse dos command prompt >> ftp 192.168.1 you see
+        if not have a ftp you can use dos command prompt >> ftp 192.168.43.1 you see
         C:\Users\costycnc>ftp 192.168.43.1
         Connected to 192.168.43.1.